-- On your way to Small Falls, enjoy a beautiful, scenic 55 minute drive from our Maine bed and breakfast.
+- On your way to Small Falls, enjoy a beautiful, scenic 55 minute drive once you depart West Mountain Falls.

 - The falls are located right off of route 4 (no hiking involved!) and feature large, multi-tiered falls with swimming and diving!

 - Quick Tip: There is a chance you will get to see a moose in what’s locally known at Moose Alley – the stretch of route 16 from Eustis to Rangeley.

 Next up – Smalls Falls.
 Head back down West Mountain Road and hang a left back onto the Sugarloaf Access Road.
 At the end, take a left onto Route 27 north.
 Follow this to Stratton where you will pick up Route 16 west toward Rangeley.
 This road is called “Moose Alley”.
 Mid day you aren’t likely to see any, but if you were traveling at dawn or dusk, well that’s another matter.